 Yesterday, I wanted to talk more about the Vinblastine and the Vincristine.
-I will do this now in this post as a personal resarch based on interesting information I found in the net.
+I will do this now in this post as personal research based on interesting information I found on the net.

 The gold standard chemotherapy regimen for treating Hodgkin Lymphoma is, at the time of writing this, the ABVD (V for Vinblastine).
-It has been in use since a a couple of decades.
-The predecessor of ABVD in the '60s was the MOPP (O for Oconvin, AKA Vincristine).
-Basically, Vincristine do the same on treating cancer cells as Vinblastine.
-One of the main differences of the Vincristine or the reason it was replaced is, quoting Wikipedia:
+It has been in use for a couple of decades.
+The predecessor of ABVD in the '60s was the MOPP (O for Oncovin, AKA Vincristine).
+Basically, Vincristine does the same in treating cancer cells as Vinblastine.
+One of the main differences with Vincristine or the reason it was replaced is, quoting Wikipedia:

 The main side effects of vincristine are chemotherapy-induced peripheral neuropathy, hyponatremia, constipation, and hair loss.